Shaan106/Yale-BCI/FFT-Spiral-HALO/desc.md

 - DFT size = 1024
     - adjustable for different applications
-    - going to implement 1024 epilsepsy for now
+    - going to implement 1024 for now, as that's the upper end for applications mentioned in paper

 - ~46 Mbps data rate